 Community colleges have unique challenges when it comes to assessment, from efficiently gathering information from adjunct faculty to managing assessment strategy and reporting for nontraditional programs.

 Adding to the complexity, community colleges and associate degree-granting institutions are more likely than all other schools to use placement exams, employer feedback, and local surveys.
 When schools use assessment results for external accountability and external funding, the pressure increases.
+Some of the most prevalent assessment challenges at community colleges include:

 Here’s how to make it happen:

 It’s often difficult to keep adjunct faculty engaged in the assessment process, particularly when they’re working a full-time job in addition to their teaching load.
 However, private industry faculty are already familiar with the concept of assessment in their other job — if they’re evaluating employees and providing feedback on their performance, that’s assessment.
 Encourage them to ask, “What does the job require?” and “What defines a good employee?”
+By connecting these ideas back to the program, they can more easily define learning outcomes.

 When you start to design an assessment, start with what you’re already measuring and identify any gaps that need to be filled in.
 Then, adjust the measurement process or add new questions to capture any missing details.
 For example, you can use the indirect measures you’re gathering in regular course evaluations and general surveys to uncover students’ perceptions of their performance or program efficacy.
 However, you may need to add new survey questions to gather more insights into a specific learning outcome.

-You’re likely already collecting data in a variety of systems, but are left with a broad range of information about how students are performing and how they feel about the coursework.
+You’re likely already collecting data in a variety of systems but are left with a broad range of information about how students are performing and how they feel about the coursework.
 By using integrated assessment and course evaluation solutions, you can take advantage of automated workflows that keep the process moving and access unified reports that bring both types of measurement together.

 Because community college assessment is so unique compared to other higher education institutions, implementing the right strategies can help you overcome challenges before they occur.
 When you can make the most of your college assessment, you can better serve your student body and implement significant improvements across campus that help you attract and maintain students.
 Some ways to overcome assessment challenges include: